CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

 The API definition is tracked with https://api-extractor.com

-- Install api-extractor:

-  `npm install -g @microsoft/api-extractor`

-- Install api-documenter:

-  `npm install -g @microsoft/api-documenter`

-- Run the TypeScript compiler to generate the build output:

-  `npm run build`

-- Invoke api-extractor:

-  `api-extractor run --config api-extractor.jsonc --local --verbose`
+After running `npm install`, the API documentation can be created with `npm run docs`.
 The surface API information will be written into `etc/3d-tiles-validator.api.md`.
+The API documentation will be written into the `build/docs` directory.

 ## Release Process